HME-WIRELESS/.github/pull_request_template.md

 Please provide a brief summary of the changes proposed in this pull request.

+## Tickets

+Include information and links to relevant Jira Tickets here.

 ## Cloud Changes

 - [ ] List any changes made to cloud infrastructure or configurations, including the reasoning behind the changes.